 How to Aerate Your Lawn: Including Seeding and Fertilizing

-Before you aerate, mow your lawn low (Timberline lawn experts recommend setting your mower to about 1.5 inches above the ground to maximize the effectiveness of aerating.)
+Before you aerate, mow your lawn low (Timberline lawn experts recommend setting your mower to about 1.5-2 inches above the ground to maximize the effectiveness of aerating, being sure to not scalp the crown of the grass.)
 You will want to water one to three days before aerating.
 This is because the soils must be moist when you aerate to help the machine penetrate the soil.
 Remember, do not aerate overly soaked or completely dry soil.
 This will cause the machine to not work.
 (PROTIP: Never aerate in drought conditions.
 More on when to aerate below.)

-The aerator will pull out small soil cores from the lawn.
-Leave these soil plugs on your grass.
-As they decompose, the cores fertilize your grass and encourage healthy growth.
+The aerator will pull out small soil cores from the lawn which should be left to breakdown on the lawn.
+This will aid in thatch decomposition and return nutrients to the soil.
 The cores will decompose in two to four weeks (watering will aid in decomposition.)

 The holes left behind for aerating will be small and difficult to notice.
 They will fill with healthy new grassroots within a week of aerating.